 Toddlers might be messy in the kitchen, but they are eager to learn!
 My toddlers drag their kitchen helper into the kitchen the second they see me measuring flour.

-A cookbook with large images and simple instructions is ideal for this age range.
 I’m a huge fan of My First Cookbook from America’s Test Kitchen.
 Their recipes are delicious, and the format of this book is perfect for ages 3+.
-Even my 2-year-old can follow along!

 49. The Problem Solver Play Kit Book Bundle

-Conflict resolution, compromising, and choices are the messages in this book bundle from Lovevery.
+Conflict resolution, compromising, and choices are the messages in this book bundle from Lovevery

 50. Hello Autumn!